“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Why not?
 Best to just get it over with quickly.
 Out of most of the shit I’ve had to deal with in the past few days, having to drink medicine that might save my life is far, far down on the list.”
 Varhi grumbled as he passed the now empty flask back.

 “Hmm...
 Sure, but...
-I’ve kind of noticed in my searching for this thing,” she began, waving the pot lid as she set the sword on the ground near Varhi on his right side, then handed Sairek his staff, “...that there are no animals at all around.
+I’ve kind of noticed in my searching for this thing,” she began, waving the pot lid as she set the sword on the ground near Varhi on his right side, then handed Sairek his staff, “...is that there are no animals at all around.
 Not even birds.”

 “Aw thanks.”
 Nayleen smiled sweetly at him.

-Sairek rolled his eyes at the both of them.
+Sairek rolled his eyes at the both of them bitterly.
 “Does it really matter, though?
-You know we have emergency food just in case for that.”
+You know we have weeks of emergency food just in case for that.
+Even between the four of us, we should be fine for weeks if it came down to it.”
 Sairek commented to her, pinching his left fingers onto the jewel again.

 “Of course.
 Too bad there’s no way back up, though…” Nayleen responded.